Demolition of an Existing Structure

 The following procedures are required for the issuance of a demolition permit:

-- Complete and sign the Identification of Structures for Potential Historic Significance form, and submit a copy of the Santa Clara County Property Record for the property.
+6. If property is a historic resource, complete and sign the Identification of Structures for Potential Historic Significance form and submit a copy of the Santa Clara County Property Record for the property.

 If this demolition project will disturb one acre (43,560 square feet) or greater of land area, the Applicant shall file with the State Water Resources Control Board (SWRCB) a Notice of Intent (NOI) to Comply with the Statewide General NPDES Permit for Storm Water Discharges Associated with Construction Activity.
 This condition of approval is required by the State of California.
 A filing form, a filing fee, a location map, and a Storm Water Pollution Prevention Plan (SWPPP) are all required for this filing.
 A certification of filing shall be submitted to the County prior to building permit issuance, and by state law the NOI and the associated documents must be filed with the SWRCB prior to commencing construction or demolition.

-Information is available in the Building Inspection Office and from the SWRCB web site.
+Information is available in the Development Services Office and from the SWRCB web site.

 All demolition sites must be properly finished, by providing proper erosion prevention and sediment control measures, such as: removing debris to an approved dump site, smoothing and compacting the soil to 90%, mulching and seeding, and installing straw wattles, straw bales, silt fences, and storm drain inlet protection where appropriate.